 The Cortex-M processor family is Arm's smallest and lowest power suite of CPUs, providing area and energy efficiency for demanding industrial applications.
 Cortex-M based processors are at the heart of the sensor hub, delivering advanced signal-processing capabilities to support smart manufacturing.

 A free, open-source embedded operating system with everything needed to develop a connected product based on Arm Cortex-M, including security, connectivity, an RTOS, and device management.

-The most comprehensive software development solution for Arm-based microcontrollers, with all the components to create, build, and debug embedded applications plus software packs for adding application building blocks.
+For development of Arm-based microcontroller applications, Keil MDK includes all the components to create, build, and debug embedded applications plus software packs to accelerate development.